-To manage the switch, you can make a direct connection to the console port (out-of-band Ethernet management port) or you can manage it by using a network connection (in-band SFP or XFP ports) using Telnet/SSH or SNMP-based network management software.
+To manage the switch, you can make a direct connection to the console port (out-of-band) or you can manage it by using a network connection (in-band) using Telnet/SSH or SNMP-based network management software.

 The management port provides a dedicated management channel that operates outside of the data transport network.
 This makes it possible to reconfigure or troubleshoot the switch over either a local or remote connection to the management port when access using the data channel is not possible or deemed insecure.